 The Washington Chorus firmly believes that its music should be financially accessible to all of its constituents.
 Accordingly, every TWC performance has tickets which are priced under $20.

-By performing at the Kennedy Center and the Music Center at Strathmore, TWC concerts are accessible to persons with disabilities.
+By performing at a variety of venues including the Kennedy Center and the Music Center at Strathmore, TWC concerts are accessible to persons with disabilities.
 These facilities provide assistive listening devices, large print and Braille programs, as well as handicap parking, accessible restrooms, and elevators.